-Actuarial Assumptions - The total pension liabilities for the FRS Pension Plan and HIS Program in the June 30, 2020 actuarial valuation were determined using the following actuarial assumptions, applied to all periods included in the measurement:
+Actuarial Assumptions - The total pension liabilities for the FRS Pension Plan and HIS Program in the June 30, 2021 actuarial valuation were determined using the following actuarial assumptions, applied to all periods included in the measurement:

-- Inflation rate of 2.40% - Average rate of salary increases of 3.25%, including inflation - Investment rate of return, net of pension plan investment expense of 6.80%, including inflation for FRS Pension Plan; this was a decrease from 6.90% in the prior year - Investment rate of return, net of pension plan investment expense of 2.21%, including inflation for HIS Plan; this was a decrease from 3.50% in the prior year - Average expected remaining service life of active and inactive participants in the FRS Pension Plan at June 30, 2020 was 5.9 years - Average expected remaining service life of active and inactive participants in the HIS Program at June 30, 2020 was 7.2 years - Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018 for the FRS Pension Plan and the HIS Program
+- Inflation rate of 2.40% - Average rate of salary increases of 3.25%, including inflation - Investment rate of return, net of pension plan investment expense of 6.80%, including inflation for FRS Pension Plan; there was no change from the prior year - Investment rate of return, net of pension plan investment expense of 2.16%, including inflation for HIS Plan; this was a decrease from 2.21% in the prior year - Average expected remaining service life of active and inactive participants in the FRS Pension Plan at June 30, 2021 was 5.7 years - Average expected remaining service life of active and inactive participants in the HIS Program at June 30, 2021 was 6.4 years - Mortality rates were based on the PUB-2010 base table, projected generationally with Scale MP-2018 for the FRS Pension Plan and the HIS Program

-The actuarial assumptions used in the July 1, 2020, FRS Pension Plan valuation were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.
+The actuarial assumptions used in the July 1, 2021, FRS Pension Plan valuation were based on the results of an actuarial experience study for the period July 1, 2013 through June 30, 2018.

-The long-term expected rates of return on FRS Pension Plan and HIS Program investments were not based on historical returns, but instead were based on a forward-looking capital market economic model.
+The long-term expected rates of return on FRS Pension Plan investments were not based on historical returns, but instead were based on a forward-looking capital market economic model.
 The allocation policy's description of each asset class was used to map the target allocation to the asset classes shown below.
 Each asset class assumption is based on a consistent set of underlying assumptions.
-A mean inflation rate of 2.4% was assumed along with a standard deviation of 1.7%.
+A mean inflation rate of 2.4% was assumed along with a standard deviation of 1.2%.
 The target allocation and best estimates of arithmetic and geometric real rates of return for each major asset class are summarized in the following table: